foxglove/docs/docs/2-visualizing/8-shareable-links.md

 | ---------- | ------ | -------- | ----------------------------------------- |
 | `layoutId` | string | ✓        | Foxglove's ID for a remotely saved layout |

-To get a URL with the correct `layoutId` param, open the web app and click your desired layout in the _Layouts_ sidebar.
+To get a URL with the correct `layoutId` param, open the web app and click your desired layout in the "Layouts" menu.

 ## Timestamp